-Rust + Moth’s Summer 2019 issue is live!
-With new work from such writers as Alice Pettway, E.A.
-Petricone, Marie Baléo, and Imran Khan, these poems excavate and lift up the past.
-Here you will find sarcophagi, nucleic acid, multiple tornadoes, and burning incense — all things beating back against the current as they rise.
+Rust + Moth’s Summer 2019 issue is now available in print!
+Here you will find sarcophagi, nucleic acids, multiple tornadoes, and burning incense — all things beating back against the current as they rise.

 Rust + Moth’s Spring 2019 issue now rises from the depths!
 This ominous volume, now available in print and on Kindle, is a treatise on fluidity, thirst, and water.